platinum-ash/fMRI_Denoising/README.md

-# fMRI Image Denoising Training Pipeline
+# fMRI Image Denoising Training Pipeline (w Brightness Loss)

 This project provides a training pipeline for medical image data in NIfTI format (`.nii.gz`).
 The pipeline is designed for flexibility and easy experimentation using Jupyter Notebooks.